-Shopify recently introduced Shipping Profiles.
-This feature lets you create custom Profiles for products with unique shipping requirements, such as fragile items, which can be combined with or excluded from shipments with general products.
+Shopify’s Shipping Profiles feature lets you create custom profiles for products with unique shipping requirements, such as fragile items or products shipping from different locations.
+Custom profiles can be combined with or excluded from shipments with general products.

-Within each Shipping Profile, you can assign one or more Shipping Zones – e.g. a group of territories or states.
-If you’re using Shipping Profiles, you may have the same Zones in each Profile.
-For example, both your General Profile and your Fragile Products Profile might have Zones for ‘United States’ and ‘Canada’.
+Within each Shopify profile, you can assign one or more Shipping Zones – the geographical areas you ship to, such as country or a group of territories, provinces or states.
+If you’re using multiple profiles – meaning your General profile plus at least one custom profile – you may have the same shipping zones in each Profile.
+For example, both your General Profile and your Fragile Products Profile might have separate Zones for ‘United States’ and ‘Canada’.

-In order to ensure Intuitive Shipping is calculating rates properly, we encourage you to remove all Profiles except for your Default Profile.
+To ensure Intuitive Shipping is calculating rates properly, we encourage you to remove all custom profiles, leaving only your default General profile.

-- Scroll to the bottom of the Manage shipping profile screen, then click the Delete profile button.
-Any products associated with the deleted Profile will be added back to your default Shipping Profile.
+4) Scroll to the bottom, then click the Delete profile button.
+Any products associated with the deleted Profile will automatically be added back to your default General profile.

-Shopify automatically adds Intuitive Shipping to your General Profile as a Carrier Service when you install the app.
-When you create additional Shipping Profiles, you have the option to add Intuitive Shipping as a Carrier Service, or use other services, such as accessing Shopify’s discounted carrier rates.
+Shopify automatically adds Intuitive Shipping as a Carrier service to your General Profile when you install the app.
+When you create additional custom profiles, you have the option to add Intuitive Shipping as a carrier service (rate provider) or use other services, such as accessing Shopify’s discounted carrier rates.

-Whether you’re using Intuitive Shipping as a Carrier Service in one Shipping Profile or multiple Profiles, it may result in rate calculation errors.
+When you have multiple profiles, whether you’re using Intuitive Shipping as a carrier service in one profile – general or custom – or multiple profiles, you may experience rate calculation errors.

 Intuitive Shipping In One Profile

-When Intuitive Shipping is present as a Carrier Service in just one of your Profiles, and a customer orders products from multiple Profiles, Intuitive Shipping will only calculate rates for the products in the Profile it is associated with.
+When Intuitive Shipping is set up as a carrier service in just one of your profiles and a customer orders products from multiple profiles, Intuitive Shipping will only calculate shipping rates for the products in the profile it is associated with.

-Let’s say you’re using Intuitive Shipping to provide a Free Shipping Scenario where a customer must order more than $75 to get free shipping.
-A customer might order a $60 product from your General Profile, where Intuitive Shipping is providing rates, and a $20 product from your Fragile Products Profile where Intuitive Shipping is not providing rates.
-Your customer should be entitled to free shipping because they have ordered $80 worth of products.
-However, because Intuitive Shipping only sees the product in the General Profile, the calculation assumes the customer only ordered $60 worth of products, and is therefore not entitled to Free Shipping.
+For example, you may be using Intuitive Shipping to provide conditional free shipping where a customer must order more than $75.00 worth of products to qualify for free shipping.
+A customer might order a $60.00 product from your General profile, where Intuitive Shipping is a rate provider, along with a $20.00 product from your Clothing profile, where our system isn’t calculating rates.
+Your customer should be entitled to free shipping because they have ordered $80.00 worth of products.
+However, because Intuitive Shipping only sees the products in the General profile, our system assumes the customer only ordered $60.00 worth of products and is therefore not entitled to free shipping.

 Intuitive Shipping In Multiple Profiles